 From correspondence with Albert Vanderheide it appears that the tiles with the anchor are distributed in 1978.
 The logos from the Albert Vanderheide Publishing edited newspapers are displayed within the anchor.
 The series from 12 (without anchor, see the menu Emigrant Ships) is a reprint, issued in 2000.
 The anchor logo has been removed in the reprint, since the publisher also received orders via internet from readers aside from regular subscribers.

 Carla and Ken Schmit emigrated to Canada in the fifties, with the Waterman in 1953 and Groote Beer in 1954, respectively.
-The tiles, which were displayed in their home for many years and from which they had many happy memories, were sent to me.
+Both tiles, which were displayed in their home for many years and from which they had many happy memories, were sent to me.
 A tremendous surprise for which I am genuinely grateful.

 Two tiles with a departure scene at the Wilhelminakade in Rotterdam, at the time the Holland America Line homeport.
 The tiles were good for 500 new Windmill Herald and Hollandia News subscriptions (see the menu Emigrant Ships).

 This tile is not issued by the Holland America Line, but made on board of the ss Rotterdam V during the 21st world cruise on February 14, 1981 (Valentine’s Day).
-The authenticity of the tile has been confirmed by Peter van den Bemt, former Chief Housekeeper.
+The authenticity of the tile has been confirmed by former Chief Housekeeper Peter van den Bemt (deceased).

 In 1981 Jan F. Swemmer from Hellevoetsluis (The Netherlands) was invited during the 21st world trip of the ss Rotterdam V to give a course in making ceramics.
 Here the product is shown that G. Shanus made on Valentine’s Day for his dear one.
 In order to show his gratitude to the company that funded part of this world trip, the ceramist donated a selfmade ashtray to the Chief Housekeeper (see the menu News September 1, 2018).

 This two-part handpainted tile tableau of the ss Nieuw Amsterdam II (1937-1974 originates from the artist atelier De Leidsche Fles.
 The tiles measure 6″x 6″.
 The pottery painter is unknown to me.
 For the time being it is assumed that the tableau was produced when the ship went out of service.
 Any further information would be welcome.